About Nelson Bays Community Foundation

 Nelson Bays Community Foundation is proud to be a member of Community Foundations of New Zealand (CFNZ).

-Community Foundations of New Zealand are part of a global movement of place-based philanthropy, one of the fastest-growing forms of philanthropy in the world.
+Community Foundations of New Zealand are part of a global movement of place-based philanthropy (or generosity), one of the fastest-growing forms of philanthropy in the world.

 For further details visit www.nzcommunityfoundations.org.nz